Eoinocal/Halite/Readme.txt

 That said, it supports:

-  + Multiple downloads
+  + Multiple downloads.
-  + Displays more detailed information for the selected torrent
+  + Displays more detailed information for the selected torrent.
-  + Connection limits both global and per-torrent
+  + Connection limits both global and per-torrent.
-  + Transfer rate limits again global and per-torrent
+  + Transfer rate limits again global and per-torrent.
-  + Minimize to tray with transfer rate summary
+  + Minimize to tray with transfer rate summary.
-  + Trackerless torrents (using the Mainline kademlia DHT protocol)
+  + Trackerless torrents (using the Mainline kademlia DHT protocol).
-  + IP filtering with eMule ipfilter.dat import
+  + IP filtering with eMule ipfilter.dat import.
-  + Association with ".torrent" files
+  + Association with ".torrent" files.
-  + Option to limit the number of instances to one
+  + Option to limit the number of instances to one.
-  + Estimated time remaining indicator
+  + Estimated time remaining indicator.
+  + Full Unicode support through UTF-8 and native Windows wide-char strings.
+  + Login support where tracker requires it.
+  + Ability to edit trackers specified in the torrent.

 Planned in near future:

-Listed here is what is being worked on at the moment; for a more detailed list see [http://www.binarynotions.com/halite/roadmap.php].
+Listed here is what is being worked on in the short term; for a more detailed list see [http://www.binarynotions.com/halite/roadmap.php].

-  + Tabbed interface.
-  + Ability to modify trackers.
-  + Options to ban peers.

-Requirements: Windows 2000 or XP (Halite is written in Unicode)
+  + Translations of the UI into a number of languages through the help of volunteers.
+  + Improved and extended information on the details given for connected peers.

+Requirements: Windows 2000, XP, Server 2003 and Vista (Note currently Vista users need to install the application to a directory where they will have full read and write access to.
+The recommended solution is to use the standalone exe distribution and not the installer.

-Known Issues/Problems: None!
+Known Issues/Problems:

+Halite does not always gracefully accept configuration information from previous versions.
+Should you experience crashes upon running Halite you should delete any old Halite.ini.xml or Halite.xml.

+You will not lose any downloads in progress and those which do not restart automatically can be done so manually by loading the associated torrent file from the 'torrents' subdirectory.

 Changes:

+ - from v 0.2.8 to 0.2.9:
+   1) Full Unicode support!
+   2) Rewitten XML fileformat with greatly improved robustness.
+   3) New tabbed interface makes better use of screen real estate.
+   4) Ability to edit Trackers and set login details.
+   5) Comprehensive logging for diagnosing problems.
+   6) Windows 2000 and Server 2003 supported fully.
+   7) Updated to recent versions of Boost and libtorrent.
+   8) Numerous bug fixes.
+   9) Switched to MSVC 2005 compiler (8.0) for improved reliability though at the cost of slightly bigger executables.

 - from v 0.2.7 to 0.2.8:
    1) IP filtering support eMule style ipfilter.dat files.
    2) DHT support, thought it is turned off by default.
    3) Can select alternate save directory for torrents..